winters5885/NSS-digital-nomad/UpdatedREADMe.md

 layout of our webpage, designed the first dropdown menu, buttons, and added logic to connect the front and back end through our API.
 During the second sprint I moved to the back end and added functionality to save and retrieve favorite destinations using DynamoDB.
 I also contributed in the writing of unit tests for our JAVA classes.

-### Project Description
-Digital Nomad is a service that provides customers with a user experience that makes choosing where to travel easy.
-Customers are provided travel category options to choose from and then a curated list of travel destinations is displayed.
-Customers can select and save favorite destinations into DynamoDB.
-Once saved, Digital Nomad provides the customer with a unique URL that they can bookmark and return to view their saved list in the future.

 ### What I learned
 Through this project I learned how to connect the front and back ends through a custom API.
 I learned how easy it is